Flood control in the Netherlands: Developing the peat swamps

 Further drainage could only be accomplished after the development of the polder windmill in the 15th century.
 The wind-driven water pump has become one of the trademark tourist attractions of the Netherlands.
 The first drainage mills using a scoop wheel could raise water at most 1.5 m.
 By combining mills the pumping height could be increased.
 Later mills were equipped with an Archimedes' screw which could raise water much higher.
 The polders, now often below sea level, were kept dry with mills pumping water from the polder ditches and canals to the boezem ("bosom"), a system of canals and lakes connecting the different polders and acting as a storage basin until the water could be let out to river or sea, either by a sluice gate at low tide or using further pumps.
 This system is still in use today, though drainage mills have been replaced by first steam and later diesel and electric pumping stations.

 The growth of towns and industry in the Middle Ages resulted in an increased demand for dried peat as fuel.
 First all the peat down to the groundwater table was dug away.
 In the 16th century a method was developed to dig peat below water, using a dredging net on a long pole.
 Large scale peat dredging was taken up by companies, supported by investors from the cities.

 These undertakings often devastated the landscape as agricultural land was dug away and the leftover ridges, used for drying the peat, collapsed under the action of waves.
 Small lakes were created which quickly grew in area, every increase in surface water leading to more leverage of the wind on the water to attack more land.
 It even led to villages being lost to the waves of human-made lakes.

 The development of the polder mill gave the option of draining the lakes.
-In the 16th century this work was started on small, shallow lakes, continuing with ever-larger and deeper lakes, though it wasn't until in the 19th century that the most dangerous of lakes, the Haarlemmermeer near Amsterdam, was drained using steam power.
+In the 16th century this work was started on small, shallow lakes, continuing with ever-larger and deeper lakes, though it was not until in the 19th century that the most dangerous of lakes, the Haarlemmermeer near Amsterdam, was drained using steam power.
 Drained lakes and new polders can often be easily distinguished on topographic maps by their different regular division pattern as compared to their older surroundings.
 Millwright and hydraulic engineer Jan Leeghwater has become famous for his involvement in these works.